xiliu8006/3dgs_dataset_generator/README.md

 ## How to Generate the Dataset

 We provide a shell script to help generate the dataset.
 Please ensure that you modify the script to suit your server environment.
+Please download the DL3DV from [Here](https://dl3dv-10k.github.io/DL3DV-10K/) and highly recommend to download the Colmap files with 960P resolution.

 ### Command:
 ```bash